moneybutton/bsv/README.md

 unless there is a good reason to do something different.
 To access the result of an instance method, you must access the object property(s) that it modifies.

-10. Use the features of ES6 (ECMAScript 6, the latest version of javascript) available in the latest long-term support releases of node.js (currently version 4).
+10. Use the features of ES2015 available in the latest long-term support releases of node.js (currently version 4).

 Fullnode is still being developed and does not yet support downloading the blockchain.